Experienced counsel defends you against organized crime charges

 Contact a knowledgeable criminal defence lawyer in Calgary today

 My name is Yoav Niv.
 As an experienced criminal defence lawyer in Alberta, I have represented many clients accused of organized crime offences.
-Whether you are arrested for extortion, fraud, murder, drugs, human trafficking, or any other organized criminal offence, I can fight aggressively to defend your rights and future.
+Whether you are arrested for extortion, fraud, murder, drugs, human trafficking, or any other organized criminal offence, I can fight to defend your rights and future.
 For more information or to schedule a free consultation to discuss your case with me, call 587-968-6721 or contact me online.
 Office located in Calgary for your convenience.

 Frequently Asked Questions